lyokha/nginx-haskell-module/README.md

-sense and looking through generated assembly codes convinced me that using references to static data must be reliable (yes, [*CAFs* are subjects to garbage collection](http://ghc.haskell.org/trac/ghc/wiki/Commentary/Rts/Storage/GC/CAFs), but we refer not to the *CAFs*, i.e. haskell byte string objects, but rather to underlying static data &mdash; string literals that are placed inside *.rodata* sections in assembly codes).
+sense and looking through generated assembly codes convinced me that using references to static data must be reliable (yes, [*CAFs* are subjects to garbage collection](http://ghc.haskell.org/trac/ghc/wiki/Commentary/Rts/Storage/GC/CAFs), but we refer not to *CAFs*, i.e. haskell byte string objects, but rather to underlying static data &mdash; string literals that are placed inside *.rodata* sections in assembly codes).
 Additionally, massive *Tsung* stress tests based on the above example (their scenarios are shipped with the module) have not